 Health, social service, and social justice workers now have additional support, in their quest to continually improve and provide more inclusive mental health and addiction programs.
 For those in helping professions, the new book Journey to Healing: Aboriginal People with Addiction and Mental Health Issues What health, social service and justice and workers need to know (by authors Peter Menzies and Lynn F. Lavallée) promises to be a useful addition to our existing support tool box.

-The Centre for Addiction and Mental Health noted the following about the book:
+The Centre for Addiction and Mental Health noted the following about Journey to Healing:

-- The guide is intended to serve as a course text for health, social service and justice programs in universities and community colleges.
+- Journey to Healing is intended to serve as a course text for health, social service and justice programs in universities and community colleges.
 It will also be of interest to social workers, addiction and mental health service providers, and prison, probation, parole and police officers working with Aboriginal communities.

 This book is worth picking up, if you are interested in providing – or promoting – more culturally congruent mental health and addiction programs.